 \subsubsection{Bell scenario and the set of quantum correlations}

 We label a Bell scenario as $(n,m,k)$, in which $n$ space-like separated parties perform measurements on a shared physical system, each party has $m$ choices of local measurement and each measurement yields $k$ possible outcomes.
-Specifically, we focus on the bipartite scenario $(2,m,k)$ (experimenters Alice and Bob), in which we label the local measurements as $x,y\in[m]$ (where $[m]=\{1,2,\ldots,m\}$) and the possible outcomes of each measurement are $a,b\in[k]$ (where $[k]=\{1,2\ldots,k\}$) respectively.
-Let $P(a,b|x,y)$ denote the probability of obtaining the outcomes $a,b$ given that Alice and Bob chose measurement settings $x,y$, these probabilities obey non-negativity $P(a,b|x,y)\geq 0,\forall x,y,a,b$ and are normalized $\sum _{a,b}P(a,b|x,y)=1,\forall x,y$.
-A box then refers to a collection of conditional probability distributions $\mathrm{P}:=\{P(a,b|x,y)\}_{x,y\in[m]; a,b\in[k]}$ (we will also write a box in terms of a vector $\vec{\mathrm{P}}$ or $|\mathrm{P}\>$).
+Specifically, we focus on the bipartite scenario $(2,m,k)$ (experimenters Alice and Bob), in which we label the local measurements as $x,y\in[m]$ (where $[m] =\{1,2,\ldots,m\}$) and the possible outcomes of each measurement are $a,b\in[k]$ (where $[k]=\{1,2\ldots,k\}$) respectively.
+Let $p(a,b|x,y)$ denote the probability of obtaining the outcomes $a,b$ given that Alice and Bob chose measurement settings $x,y$, these probabilities obey non-negativity $p(a,b|x,y)\geq 0,\forall x,y,a,b$ and are normalized $\sum _{a,b}p(a,b|x,y)=1,\forall x,y$.
+A box then refers to a collection of conditional probability distributions $\mathrm{P}:=\{p(a,b|x,y)\}_{x,y\in[m]; a,b\in[k]}$ (we will also write a box in terms of a vector $\vec{\mathrm{P}}$ or $|\mathrm{P}\>$).
 There are three different physical models of our interest which can be translated into three different types of constraints on the boxes.
 The first set of interest consists of general no-signaling boxes.
-This set is defined by the requirement that the local marginal probabilities of one party are not infected by the input of the other party, i.e. the experimenters cannot signal their inputs to each other.
+This set is defined by the requirement that the local marginal probabilities of one party are well defined and not affected by the input of the other party, i.e., the experimenters cannot signal their inputs to each other.

 The set of all boxes satisfying the above no-signaling constraints forms the no-signaling convex polytope $\mathrm{NS}(2,m,k)$.
 The second set of interest consists of the Quantum boxes.
-In this case, there exists a quantum state $\rho$ in the Hilbert space of arbitrary dimension and a set of measurement operators (positive operator valued measure (POVM) elements) $\{A_x^a\}$ and $\{B_y^b\}$ such that the joint conditional probabilities obey the Born's rule:
+In this case, there exists a quantum state $\rho$ in some Hilbert space and a set of measurement operators (positive operator valued measure (POVM) elements) $\{A_x^a\}$ and $\{B_y^b\}$ such that the joint conditional probabilities obey the Born's rule:

 All such quantum boxes form the quantum convex set $\mathrm{Q}(2,m,k)$.
 The third set of interest consists of the Local Causal (Classical) boxes.
-In this case, there exists a hidden variable $\lambda$ with distribution $p(\lambda)$, and corresponding local response functions $p(a|x,\lambda),p(b|y,\lambda)$ such that
+In this case, there exist hidden variables $\lambda$ with distribution $p(\lambda)$, and corresponding local response functions $p(a|x,\lambda),P(b|y,\lambda)$ such that